davebenson/doom4-walkthrough/README.md

 ## Mission 9: More Secrets

 Go up some stairs in a red-lit area.
 Before continuing on, turn around to see a duct with shotgun ammo.
 Jump into the duct, and follow it to a grate, that you must interact with.
-Enter Secret #5.
-Here is Elite Guard #1 and Codex Entry "Database / Elite Guard 2".
+Enter SECRET 9.5.
+Here is ELITE GUARD 9.1 and Codex Entry "Database / Elite Guard 2".

 Now, continue toward the in-game waypoint.
 You'll pass through a transparent walkway while Dr Hayden tries to explain things.
 There's lots of activity outside.